pagkly/Zed/Investopedia3/Harmonized Sales Tax – HST.md

 ## Harmonized Sales Tax Explained

-The HST is a [consumption tax](https://www.investopedia.com/terms/c/consumption-tax.asp) paid by the consumer and businesses at the [point of sale (POS)](https://www.investopedia.com/terms/p/point-of-sale.asp).
-The vendor collects the tax proceeds by adding the HST rate to the cost of goods and services, and then remits the collected tax to the [Canada Revenue Agency](https://www.investopedia.com/terms/c/ccra.asp) (CRA), the tax division of the federal government.
+The HST is a [[consumption tax]](https://www.investopedia.com/terms/c/consumption-tax.asp) paid by the consumer and businesses at the [[point of sale (POS)]](https://www.investopedia.com/terms/p/point-of-sale.asp).
+The vendor collects the tax proceeds by adding the HST rate to the cost of goods and services, and then remits the collected tax to the [[Canada Revenue Agency]](https://www.investopedia.com/terms/c/ccra.asp) (CRA), the tax division of the federal government.
 The CRA later allocates the provincial portion of the HST to the respective provincial government.

 Proponents of the HST argue it improves the competitiveness of Canadian businesses by lowering the cost of goods and simplifying businesses' tax-related administrative costs, while lowering costs for consumers.